kitnil/awesome/README.md

 - [SkyTube](https://github.com/ram-on/SkyTube) - An open-source YouTube app for Android.
 - [ghidra](https://github.com/NationalSecurityAgency/ghidra) - Ghidra is a software reverse engineering (SRE) framework
 - [spring-boot-examples](https://github.com/ityouknow/spring-boot-examples) - about learning Spring Boot via examples.
 Spring Boot 教程、技术栈示例代码，快速简单上手教程。
-- [progressbar](https://github.com/ctongfei/progressbar) - Terminal-based progress bar for Java/JVM
+- [progressbar](https://github.com/ctongfei/progressbar) - Terminal-based progress bar for Java / JVM
 - [turbo-editor](https://github.com/vmihalachi/turbo-editor) - Simple and powerful File Editor for Android.
 All is licensed under the GPLv3 license.
 - [PDFLayoutTextStripper](https://github.com/JonathanLink/PDFLayoutTextStripper) - Converts a pdf file into a text file while keeping the layout of the original pdf.
 Useful to extract the content from a table in a pdf file for instance.
 This is a subclass of PDFTextStripper class (from the Apache PDFBox library).
 - [bt](https://github.com/atomashpolskiy/bt) - Java BitTorrent library with DHT, magnet links, encryption and more